jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ```

 Note that the content of files outside of the workspace might be sensitive.
 In order
-to prevent showing such files by accident you need to provide a whitelist of allowed source code directories
+to prevent showing such files by accident you need to provide an allowlist of allowed source code directories
 in Jenkins system configuration screen:

 ![source directory configuration](images/source-directories-white-list.png)